faasm/faasm/docs/genomics.md

 ## WASM

-To build and upload WASM, you can run:
+To build the genomics library to WASM and build the functions, you can run:

 ```
 # Build